rzezeski/try-try-try/2011/riak-core-first-multinode/README.md

     for d in dev/dev*; do $d/bin/mfmn ping; done

 You should see three `pong` replies.
 Now, at this point, it is worth saying that you have three **INDIVIDUAL** mfmn nodes running.
-They are _not_ aware of each other yet and if this were a Riak KV cluster you could store data in one node and the other node will have no idea it's there.
+They are **NOT** aware of each other yet and if this were a Riak KV cluster you could store data in one node and the other node will have no idea it's there.
 In order to form the cluster you have to _join_ the nodes.
 Don't worry, you only have to join them once.
 If a node, or the entire cluster, goes down it will remember the other nodes it's joined to.

     for d in dev/dev{2,3}; do $d/bin/mfmn-admin join mfmn1@127.0.0.1; done